 How to diagnose BMW check engine light

-These instructions show you how to read and clear codes related to check engine light on a BMW.
-It is preferred to diagnose BMW check engine light with an OBD-II scanner that can read BMW specific fault codes such as Foxwell NT510 for BMW.
+These instructions show you how to read and clear codes related to check engine lights on a BMW.
+It is preferred to diagnose BMW check engine light with an OBD-II scanner that can read BMW-specific fault codes such as Foxwell NT510 for BMW.

 - Locate the diagnostic port on your BMW.
 The port is under the dash on the driver's side.